 General Distribution Requirement

-All courses in the department count toward the general distribution requirement in humanities except elementary and intermediate language courses, FREN 321 (fine arts general distribution) and FREN 333 (no general distribution).
+All courses in the department of French and Francophone Studies count toward the general distribution requirement in humanities except elementary and intermediate language courses, FREN 321 (fine arts general distribution) and FREN 333 (general distribution).

 General Education Requirements

 Courses that meet the general education requirements in writing, quantitative thinking, internationalism and US identities and differences will be posted on the Registrar's web page in advance of registration for each semester.

 Additional information on the general distribution requirement and the general education requirements can be found in the graduation requirements section of this catalog.

 The department of French and Francophone Studies participates in the honors program.
 Eligibility requirements, application procedures and specific project expectations are available from the department office.